NoBrainerORM/nobrainer.io/docs/rql_layer.md

 criteria.count
 {% endhighlight %}

-The criteria will not use the defined options, because the RQL command is actually ran when calling `count`, which is outside the `NoBrainer.with()` block.
+The criteria will not use the provided run options, because the RQL command is actually ran when calling `count`, which is outside the `NoBrainer.with()` block.
 It is a bad practice to return criteria from a `NoBrainer.with()` block.
 More information can be found in the [Multi Tenancy](/docs/multi_tenancy) section.